tc-seiko/tc-seiko.github.io/_posts/2018-06-30-structuring-deep-learning-projects.md

 Finally, a couple of notes about exploding gradients specifically.
 If I start to see `NaN` appear in my gradients, it's likely that I have an exploding gradient problem.
 A blunt but effective way of dealing with exploding gradients is to use gradient clipping.
 Gradient clipping sets an upper bound on the gradients.
 If the gradient exceeds a certain threshold, it is "clipped" to the threshold value.

 #### Neural Network Architecture Search
-If I have persistent overfitting, I'll also take a hard look at the architecture of the neural network.
+Sometimes, the tuning of these hyperparameters does not seem to make much of a difference.
+No matter how we tune them, the training set loss is still acceptably low, but the validation set loss is much higher.
+It therefore often makes sense to take a hard look at the architecture of the neural network.
 Too many features in the input can cause the network to fit noise in the training set.
 Too many activations in the hidden layers can do the same thing.
-So I will play around with the number of neurons in the hidden layers, perhaps reducing them in one hidden layer but increasing them in another hidden layer.
+So I tinker with the number of neurons in the hidden layers, perhaps reducing them in one hidden layer but increasing them in another hidden layer.
 Or I will increase or reduce the number of hidden layers themselves.

+This technique, like most of the techniques in reducing overfitting, is a lot of trial-and-error.
+I often need to experiment with many different architectures until I find one that works well.

 ## Step 5.
 Verify Performance on a Test Set
 If the neural network performs well on the training and validation sets, I'm feeling pretty good about it.
 The main risk at this point is that, in the process of optimizing the network and tuning the hyperparameters, I've accidentally overfit my validation set.

 When I fit the validation set to the cost function in Step 4, I looked to the loss, F-score or some other optimizing metric with respect to the validation set.
 In essence, I tuned the hyperparameters specifically optimizing on the validation set.
-In that way, I may have fit to noise in the validation set, and the network may generalize poorly to data it has not yet seen.
+In that way, I may have fit the hyperparameters (and therefore the neural network) to noise in the validation set, and the network may generalize poorly to data it has not yet seen.

 So, in this step, I run the network on an as-yet-unseen test set to confirm the same results I saw in the validation set.
 If the network performs poorly on a test set, I increase the size of the validation set, either by additional data or by data augmentation.
 I then repeat Step 4 and fit the larger validation before coming back to this Step 5 to verify its performance on a test set.

-Don't tune your network's hyperparameters with respect to the test set!
-If you do, you'll end up with a network overfit on your test set and you won't realize it.
+Don't tune your network's hyperparameters with respect to the test set loss!
+If you do, you'll end up with a network overfit on your training set, validation set *and* test set and you won't realize it.

 ## Step 6.
 Verify Performance in the Real World
 Now the fun part!
 Make sure the network performs well in the real world.
 If you've trained a cat classifer, start feeding the network pictures of your cat.
 If you've trained a recurrent neural network sentiment classifer for corporate press releases, feed it Microsoft's latest press releases and see how it does.

 If the network performs poorly in the real world, but performs well on the training, validation and test sets, something is wrong.
 You may have overfit to your test set somehow.
 Change your validation and test sets and see if the network still performs well on those.
 If it does, and it still has issues performing in the real world, it may be time to re-evaluate the cost function you are using (or your overall objective).

-I have not encountered this situation -- generally, if I make it to Step 6, the network does not have issues in the real world.
+To be honest, I have not encountered this situation.
+In my experience, if I successfully make it to this Step 6, the network does not have issues in the real world.

 ## Summary Checklist
 Below is a short, checklist summary of the things to do or look out for in each step.